-The application is for full planning permission for the retention of three 20ft x 8ft shipping containers located on the private rear hard standing of the property at Peak Pursuits.
+The application is for full planning permission for the retention of three 6m by 2.4m shipping containers located on the private rear hard standing of the property at Peak Pursuits.

-The application site lies in the Green Belt and an Area of Landscape Enhancement as indicated on the Local Development Framework Proposals Map.
+The application site lies in the Green Belt and an Area of Landscape Enhancement, as indicated on the Local Development Framework Proposals Map.
 The building is on the Council's list of Locally Important Buildings and is located within Audley Conservation Area.